gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the tortoise continued.
 "Your father would be very proud of you."

-"Thanks," Maddy repeated.
+"Thanks," Maddy said again.

 The silence that followed stretched and stretched until finally Bluster broke it.
 "C'mon," he said to his brother, a surly look on his face.
-With the barest of nods to the special they walked away, in step as always.
+With the barest of nods to the Special they walked away, in step as always.

 "They're *stinkers*," Sindy pronounced, wrinkling her nose.

 Maddy let out a relieved breath.
 "Yes they are.
-Thank you," she told the special a third time.
+Thank you," she told the Special a third time.

 The tortoise smiled.
 "You're welcome---it would have been a shame to lose such a nice drawing.